berkimbayev/kinnow/README.md

 </p>

 ###
-A 3D-model of the seating system is available in the `Models` folder.
+A simple 3D-model of the seating system is available in the `Models` folder.
 It was made in SketchUp.

 ⠀